lnjX/Wasteland/mods/cme/zombie/README.txt

-This mod is part of Minetest TNG
+This mod is part of Wasteland TNG
 ================================
 Zombie for Creatures MOB-Engine, Version 2.0 beta (modified)